 Not only have you let yourself down, but you’ve got alcohol in your system which is causing you to experience a major “hangxiety.”
 Here’s where I want to reassure you a little bit.

-Yes, you feel absolutely awful for drinking again.
+Yes, you feel absolutely awful about drinking again.
 But there is actually a medical reason why those bad feelings are amplified the day after drinking.

 More glutamate means you have more anxiety.
 The reverse is also true.
-When alcohol blocks the production of glutamate your anxiety falls to nearly nil.
+When alcohol blocks the production of glutamate your anxiety falls to near nil.

 What’s so bad about that?